 In Ridley Scott's "Blade Runner" (Ladd Company, Warner Bros., 1982) we have a number of shots of the marquee as lots of the action was filmed across the street in the Bradbury Building.
 The columns we see looking out from the Bradbury Building were added by the for the film by the production designer.
 The film stars Harrison Ford, Sean Young, Darryl Hannah and Rutger Hauer.
 See the Historic L.A.
 Theatres in Movies post for two more shots showing the Million Dollar.

 We get this fine view of the theatre in "Murphy's Law" (Cannon, 1986).
 It's a police drama starring Charles Bronson, Kathleen Wilhoite and Carrie Snodgress.
 J. Lee Thompson directed.
-The cinematography was by Alex Phillips, Jr. Thanks to Eric Schaefer for spotting the theatre in the film and getting the screenshot.
+The cinematography was by Alex Phillips, Jr. Thanks to Stephen Eric Schaefer for spotting the theatre in the film and getting the screenshot.
 He comments: "Bronson has been battling various enemies on a very rainy Blade Runner-y night.
 He drives into the foreground of this shot then enters the Bradbury Building."

 We get a look at the Million Dollar in a big cruise down Broadway during the opening credits of Dennis Hopper's "Colors" (Orion, 1988).
 For architecture buffs anyway, the rest of the film (with Sean Penn and Robert Duvall) is less than compelling.
 See the Historic L.A.
 Theatres in Movies post for shots of the State and Palace Theatres from the credit sequence.